Harmony experience with the Google Assistant

 Connect any Logitech Harmony hub-based product* with the Google Assistant and you can start or stop Harmony Activities such as Watch TV, Play a Game or Listen to Music.
 And if you have a Roku, you can say "Ok Google, ask Harmony to turn on Hulu" (or HBO GO) and Harmony will automatically switch over to that content.

-The Harmony Action on the Google Assistant is currently only available in Australia, Canada, the United Kingdom, and the United States.
+The Harmony Action on the Google Assistant is currently only available for select languages in Australia, Canada, the United Kingdom, and the United States.

 *The Google Assistant is compatible with Logitech Harmony Elite, Companion (formally Home Control), Smart Control, Ultimate, Ultimate Home, and Harmony Hub.
 Professional installers can also connect the Google Assistant with Logitech Harmony Pro.